Book Discussions With Lanny Ori

-Join professional book discussion leader Lanny Ori for thought-provoking discussion of notable titles.
+Professional book discussion leader Lanny Ori leads thought-provoking discussions of notable titles.
 Books are available at the Adult Services reference desk approximately one month prior to the discussion.
 Use the links below to register for upcoming discussions - the group takes a hiatus in the summer months.
 Get on the Lanny Ori Book Discussion Group e-mail list and stay up-to-date on the selected books and discussion dates.

-Join librarians Liz and Sam to discuss popular titles with social book club for adults.
-Meets upstairs at The Annex, 205 Park, right next to McGonigal's in downtown Barrington.
+Join librarians Liz and Sam to discuss popular titles in a social book club for adults.
+Meets upstairs at McGonigal's in downtown Barrington.
 We'll provide some appetizers or desserts - other food and beverages available for purchase.

 Book Club Resources

 Award-winning Books: Directory of awards and prize winners.